 Negotiate with your credit card company

-Credit cards are convenient, but their high interest rates can turn a small monthly balance into considerable debt that can take years to pay down.
-If you're trying to pay off credit card debt fast, negotiating lower interest rates with your credit card issuers is one of the best ways to do so.
+So, if you're trying to pay off credit card debt fast, negotiating lower interest rates with your credit card issuers is a good way to do so.

-Note that you’ll have a better chance of getting a lower interest rate if you’re a long-time customer with a good credit score and a history of paying your bills on time.
-When you call to negotiate your credit card debt, mention how long you’ve been a customer and your history of timely payments.
+Note that you’ll have a better chance of getting a lower interest rate if you’re a long-time customer with a history of making your payments on time.
+If that’s your case, when you call to negotiate your debt, mention how long you’ve been a customer and your history of timely payments.
 You may be surprised how often these companies are willing to lower their interest rates to keep you as a customer.

-Negotiating better interest rates can help you save money in the long run, and you can use the money you save to make larger payments toward other accounts and settle your debt faster.
+Negotiating better interest rates can help you save money in the long run, and you can use the extra money you save to make larger payments toward other accounts, thus settling debt faster.

 Consider debt consolidation